 The Mir Centre for Peace hosts annual summer institutes where learners engage in a topic around the broad theme of peace and justice.

 The institutes takes place in the beautiful retreat-like setting of the Mir Centre for Peace, over the course of a week.
-Housing is available for out-of-town guests at Kekuli Residence.
+Housing is available for out-of-town guests at Kekuli House.

 Peace 216: The Doukhobors